Drawing. We talk about it a lot in art but why is it so important, and do we really communicate to students it’s full meaning and value?

 In order to bring to bear these wider ideas of what drawing means in the classroom, I have displayed quotes from different artists and addressed these during lessons to highlight both why it matters and the scope of what a drawing can be – see below (downloadable here):

-I have found that by expanding these ideas more directly in a lesson looking at diverse examples of drawing by different artists and highlighting varied approaches and purposes students can begin to be more confident to try drawing in bold and experimental ways – see below (downloadable here):
+I have found that by expanding these ideas more directly in a lesson looking at diverse examples of drawing by different artists and highlighting varied approaches and purposes students can begin to be more confident to try drawing in bold and experimental ways – see below (downloadable here for £1.50 – you pay through Palpal and an email will be sent directly to you with the download link):

 How do you promote an investigative approach to drawing and build your students’ confidence and enjoyment?